8bitgeek/OpenNIC-Wizard/README.md

 # Method of Operation Overview

-The OpenNIC Wizard is divided into ttwo parts, OpenNICServer and OpenNIC
+The OpenNIC Wizard is divided into ttwo parts, OpenNICServer and OpenNIC.

+In this way, the DNS resolver function and the Graphical User Interface (GUI) component are able to operate independently of one another.

 ## OpenNICServer